victor0989/space_station_design/README.md

 # VHDL scripts(Artix 7) VSLI design sources

 1) HDL scripting
 2) Artix 7 examples
 3) extreme temperatures(FPGA isolation from other sources)
 4) Jupiter radiation(docs)

+# Research into More Resistant Materials Than Those Used in the Parker Solar Probe

+The Parker Solar Probe uses advanced materials like carbon fiber-reinforced composites and a carbon foam thermal shield coated with a white reflective layer to withstand extreme temperatures near the Sun.
+However, for even more extreme scenarios like solar expansion or galactic collision, materials need to offer greater resistance to intense radiation, extreme temperatures, micrometeorites, and gravitational forces.

+# Potential Materials for Future Research:

+Aerogel:
+Description: One of the lightest materials in the world, made mostly of carbon, with high thermal and mechanical resistance properties.
+Application: Could be researched as a protective layer or thermal insulator due to its low density and high resistance.
+Silicon Carbide (SiC):

+Description: A compound of silicon and carbon known for its high hardness, thermal resistance, and low thermal expansion.
+Application: Used in aerospace applications for components that need to withstand extreme environments, SiC could be crucial for enhancing heat and radiation resistance.
+High Entropy Refractories:

+Description: Materials with multiple metallic elements that offer unique high-temperature and hardness properties.
+Application: Can be researched for structures that need to withstand high temperatures in solar expansion scenarios.
+Hafnium Tantalate (HfTaC):

+Description: With a melting point above 4,000°C, this is one of the most refractory materials known.
+Application: Ideal for protecting structures exposed to extremely high temperatures, such as those expected near a collapsing star.
+Liquid Metals:

+Description: Some liquid metals have extremely high heat absorption properties.
+Application: Could be used in advanced cooling systems to dissipate the extreme heat inside the capsule.
+Modified Graphene:

+Description: Graphene is known for its high thermal conductivity and mechanical strength.
+Structural modifications could further enhance these properties.
+Application: Useful for applications requiring high thermal resistance and protection from radiation.
+Future Research:

+Nanostructures: Creating new nanostructures based on existing materials, such as carbon or refractory metal nanocomposites, could lead to discoveries of materials with superior mechanical and thermal properties.
+Advanced Simulations: Using computer simulations to predict the behavior of new materials under extreme conditions before bringing them to production.
+Testing in Simulated Environments: Testing these materials in environments that simulate conditions near a collapsing star or during a galactic collision could provide crucial insights for designing future capsules.